nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Additional Details:
 * Adds or updates the next appointment date and time of person that uniquely matches at least one of the following three attributes `NAME`, `PHONE` and `EMAIL`.
-* If the attributes provided (e.g. `NAME`) cannot uniquely identify the patient, then more details (e.g. `PHONE` or `EMAIL`) need to be provided to uniquely match to a person.
+* If the attributes provided (e.g. `NAME`) cannot uniquely identify the patient, then more details (e.g. `PHONE` or `EMAIL`) need to be provided to uniquely match a person.
 * To remove the date and time from a person, use `d/None` in the command.
 * 2 patients cannot have the same date and time for their appointment.
 * If no date and time are set, none are displayed.
 * In the command format, the brackets around `n/NAME`, `p/PHONE`, and `e/EMAIL` indicate that these fields are flexible in order and selection, but at least one must be provided for unique identification.
-* This feature supports the year 0001 onwards.
+* This feature supports the year `0001` onwards.
 Any years before that is not supported.
 * Invalid date or time values (e.g., months outside 1-12 or days outside 1-31) will show an error, considering month-specific days and leap years.
 * The day must match the number of dates in a month.
-This takes into account months when there are only 30 days and February when there are 28 or 29 days, depending on if it is a leap year. e.g. if `31/4/2024 1200` is input when APRIL only has 30 days, there will be an error since that date value is invalid.
+This takes into account months when there are only 30 days and February when there are 28 or 29 days, depending on if it is a leap year.
+For example, if `31/4/2024 1200` is input when APRIL only has 30 days, there will be an error since that date value is invalid.
-* The time is in the 24-hour format. (e.g. 1800 for 6:00 PM)
+* The time is in the 24-hour format. (e.g. `1800` for 6:00 PM)
-* Allows fast typing with or without leading zeroes (e.g., 1/1/2024 and 01/01/2024 are accepted).
+* Date can be with or without leading zeroes (e.g., `1/1/2024 1400` and `01/01/2024 1400` are accepted).

 Examples: